shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-inventory-seller-specifications.md

 If a parameter is not mentioned in the tables below, enter whatever values make sense for your line item or campaign.
 Any value entered in a field listed as "Not supported" will be ignored.
 For detailed information on additional fields and uploading a native creative see [Add a Creative](add-a-creative.md) and [Add Creatives in Bulk](add-creatives-in-bulk.md).
 You can also review our [Native Sell-Side Best Practices](https://download.microsoft.com/download/e/e/5/ee544211-092a-45c4-8076-57b5c5aaceb3/28%20Dec%202023/Sell-Side-Native-Best-Practices.pdf).

+> [!WARNING]
-Do not use JavaScript piggyback pixels on native creatives.
+> Do not use JavaScript piggyback pixels on native creatives.
 Only image pixels can be used on native creatives.

 ### AdYouLike